Tanystropheus: Monte San Giorgio species

 A small but well-preserved skull and neck, specimen PIMUZ T 3901, was found in the slightly younger Meride Limestone at Monte San Giorgio.
 Wild (1980) gave it a new species, T. meridensis, based on a set of skull and vertebral traits proposed to differ from T. longobardicus.
 Later reinvestigations failed to confirm the validity of these differences, rendering T. meridensis a junior synonym of T. longobardicus.
-A 2019 revision of Tanystropheus found that T. longobardicus and T. antiquus were the only valid species in the genus.
-In 2020, large Tanystropheus specimens from Monte San Giorgio originally assigned to T. longobardicus were given a new species, T. hydroides.
+A 2019 revision of Tanystropheus concluded that T. longobardicus and T. antiquus were the only valid species in the genus, though this conclusion would prove to be short-lived.

+Tanystropheus specimens from Monte San Giorgio have long been segregated into two morphotypes based on their tooth structure.
+Smaller specimens bear tricuspid teeth at the back of the jaw while larger specimens have a set of single-pointed fangs.
+The two morphotypes were originally considered to represent juvenile and adult specimens of T. longobardicus, though many studies have supported the hypothesis that they represent separate species.
+A 2020 study found numerous differences between the skulls of large and small specimens, formalizing the proposal to divide the two into separate species.
+Moreover, a histological investigation revealed that one small specimen, PIMUZ T 1277, was a skeletally mature adult at a length of only 1.5 meters (4.9 ft).
+The larger one-cusped morphotype was named as a new species, Tanystropheus hydroides (referencing the Hydra of Greek mythology), while the smaller tricuspid morphotype retains the name T. longobardicus.